icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 You can use this method to build your own script to validate payloads in different locations.

 ### Understanding the Validation Report
 Validation report summaries can be found in the top level submission directory where you ran `seq-tools`.
-The report.
 Reports are separated into three categories:
 - **PASS:** This status indicates that these payload(s) are ready for submission.
 - **PASS-with-WARNING:** This status indicates that these payload(s) are ready for submission, however there may be a parameter you want to double check before submission.
 - **INVALID:** This status indicates that these payload(s) are _not_ ready for submission.